erikhagreis/fb-text2html/README.md

 Transform Facebook Graph data: `(text, tags) => html`.

-When querying the FB graph using the [Javascript SDK](https://developers.facebook.com/docs/javascript/reference/FB.api), it will return content as plain text - even if the original post included all sorts of links.
-Information about which links to other FB pages are in the post can be obtained though.
-URLs and newlines can be converted to markup as well.
+When querying the FB graph using the [Javascript SDK](https://developers.facebook.com/docs/javascript/reference/FB.api), it will return content as plain text (as the `message` property in a `Post` object) - even if the original post included all sorts of links.
+URLs in the text need to be transformed into HTML links and newlines characters into HTML breaks.
+Links to other pages can be obtained from the `message_tags` property (see the example of such an object below).

-This lib will do this for you:
-- add links for tags
-- add links for urls, emailadresses and hashtags in the text
-- change newlines into paragraphs and breaks

-In this context, tags are basically links to other Facebook pages.
-Information about which pieces of the text should link to which pages can be obtained separately from the FB API (ie: `message` = text; `message_tags` = tags).
-For an example of a tag list, [see the example under 'usage'](#usage).
+## Emoji's
+Some special care needs to be taken to split text by Unicode code points rather than simple characters.
+I liked the following introduction into the subject: http://blog.jonnew.com/posts/poo-dot-length-equals-two.
+Good thing is that `Array.from` provides an easy way to deal with this.

 ## Installing
 Use the package manager of your choosing: